Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 His friend took a bite, savoring the meal.

-“Discretion will be a thing to pull off.
-Most of my resources and contacts, well, aren’t anymore.”
+"Discretion will be a thing to pull off.
+Most of my resources and contacts, well, aren’t anymore."

-“In this case, we think an overt act would serve everyone well.”
+"In this case, we think an overt act would serve everyone well."

-“Must be a big clean-up job…”
+"Must be a big clean-up job…"

 He slid the folder over.
 Friend raised an eyebrow.

-“We’re sure?”
+"We’re sure?"

-“Perfectly.”
+"Perfectly."

-“Well then.”
+"Well then."
 He finished the last morsel on his plate, and downed the last sip of wine.
-“I’ll get going on it.”
+"I’ll get going on it."

-“Good.
+"Good.
 This is…it is important *we* do this.
 Settle a human affair, with humans.
-Our new benefactors should not be involved.”
+Our new benefactors should not be involved."

-“Agreed.
-Will they be a problem?”
+"Agreed.
+Will they be a problem?"

-“No.”
+"No."

-“Right.”
+"Right."
 The man stood up, floor complaining under his weight, and they shook hands.
 Grip like fighting a vice, but as usual he knew his strength.
-“Shouldn’t take long.”
+"Shouldn’t take long."

-“Good.”
+"Good."

 They parted ways.